 What kind of sheets do you put on a split king bed?

 Since a split king size mattress is two twin XL beds placed side by side, twin XL fitted sheets with a king-size flat sheet should fit perfectly.
 Standard king sheets will also work, but these will prevent the mattresses from adjusting independently on an adjustable bed frame.
+It’s also important to look into sheets for adjustable beds with deep pockets, as this will prevent the sheets from sliding off.

 Is a split king bigger than a king?